- Live Rates

 Realtor.com has placed Boise as first in the nation as far as favorable increases in home sale volume and final prices.
 All this is occurring despite the continuing coronavirus pandemic with its collateral economic and business side effects.

 Real estate is appreciating at rates faster than at least 40 other states.
-The median sales price for a single-family home in Boise was $350,000, up by over seven percent from 2019.
-The median list price is only slightly higher, reflecting an eight percent increase from last year.
-Meanwhile, the number of days that houses sit on the market is one less than in 2019.
+The median home price for a single-family home in Boise was $437,814, up by a whopping 28% from the same time in 2020.
+Meanwhile, the number of days that houses sit on the market is only 5 days.

-The Boise regional realtors association reports that in April of 2020 there were 761 sale closings in the metro area, fewer than the same time a year ago.
 Surrounding Ada County also demonstrates tight markets and strong sales figures.
-The median sale price for the county is $353,400, a jump of 9.7% from 12 months ago.
-New homes constitute 35% of total sales.
+The median home price for the county is $450,299, a jump of 27% from 12 months ago.

 This is good news for sellers and landlords.
 It is also a promising indicator for home builders and real estate developers.
 Yet how can buyers benefit from conditions that tilt in favor of owners?
 Waiting for the leaves to turn can also turn the tide toward purchasers.